-We opened in 1991, before the Texas CHL program existed, and for many years we were the only school in the area offering firearms training to private citizens.
-When CHL passed and was signed into law, Karl, Penny and Tom were in the first CHL instructor classes DPS ran, and we started teaching CHL courses on the first day.
-We've trained thousands of students over the past 20 years.
+We opened in 1991, before the Texas LTC program existed, and prior to 1996 we were the only school in the area offering firearms training to private citizens.
+When LTC passed and was signed into law, Karl and Penny were in the first LTC instructor classes DPS ran, and we started teaching LTC courses on the first day.
+We've trained thousands of students over the past 27 years.

 Facilities & Equipment

 We own and operate private, dedicated training facilities so that students can learn in a comfortable environment free from interruptions, spectators and other distractions.
 We have a wide selection of loaner/rental guns and holsters available for students to use in our classes.
-In our intermediate and advanced classes, students get to use reactive steel targets, moving targets and other specialized equipment unavailable at commercial shooting ranges.
+In our intermediate and advanced classes, students get to use reactive steel targets, moving targets, a shoot house and other specialized equipment unavailable at commercial shooting ranges.

 Quality Is Important to Us